jamestrimble/modified-OTClique-using-long-long-int/README.md

 a simple text substitution; see the `scripts` directory.

 The modified program also allows a time limit in seconds to be set using a third command-line argument.
-To use the default value of the l parameter along with a timeout, use -1 for the second command-line argument.
+To use the default value of the _l_ parameter along with a timeout, use -1 for the second command-line argument.

 This code is similar, but not identical, to the code used for the CP 2017 paper *On Maximum Weight Clique Algorithms, and How They Are Evaluated*.
-The used for that paper was based on an earlier version of OTClique provided by the program's authors.
+The code used for that paper was based on an earlier version of OTClique provided by the program's authors.